Reed-Math241/RCLC/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

 <!-- You'll still need to render `README.Rmd` regularly, to keep `README.md` up-to-date. `devtools::build_readme()` is handy for this.  -->

 # RCLC <img src='man/figures/logo.png' align="right" height="138.5" /></a>

 <!-- badges: start -->

 <!-- badges: end -->

 The goal of RCLC (Reed College Library Checkout) is to provide an easy-to-use and insightful dataset with clear information about book checkouts from the Hauser Memorial Library from 2018 to 2020.
-Each observation in this data set corresponds to a checkout!
+Each observation in this data set corresponds to a checkout\!

 ## Installation